 The successful cooperation of the first installment with this formula during the Early Music Festival of 2013 inspired us to continue this tradition on the 31st of August through the 2nd of September.
-There will be events such as concerts featuring the lute – solo and in ensemble, lectures – see also the information on the symposium The Lute & Burgundian Life, public lessons and instructions as well as the very various presentations of the six cooperating Lute societies from abroad.
+There will be events such as concerts featuring the lute – solo and in ensemble –, lectures, public lessons and instructions as well as the very various presentations of the six cooperating Lute societies from abroad.
 On top of all this there will be a performance of the European Lute Orchestra featuring some 40 lute players from all over the world.
 Last but by all means not least is the forum of players, lute makers and string makers who will for the first time ever have a public discussion on all aspects of strings: historical, physical (!), sensory etc. etc.

 Symposium The Lute & Burgundian Life